 - 2) Additionally, low maintenance ground covers shall be used for earth berms, when earth berms are determined as necessary.
-Longself-maintaining term natural plant communities used can be as low maintenance ground covers for earth berms.
-Berms shall be constructed with a three to one (3:1) slope. - Existing landscape material shall be shown on the required plan, and any material in satisfactory condition may be used to satisfy these requirements in whole or in part when such material meets the requirements and achieves the objectives of these Design Standards; - An entryway feature may also be used, as approved in the Development Plan, as a portion of the required buffer.
+Longterm self-maintaining natural plant communities can be used low as maintenance ground covers for earth berms.
+Berms shall be constructed with a three to one (3:1) slope. - Existing landscape material shall be shown on the required plan, and any material in satisfactory condition may be used to satisfy these requirements in whole or in part when such material meets the requirements and achieves the objectives of these Design Standards;

+- An entryway feature may also be used, as approved in the Development Plan, as a portion of the required buffer.
 The entryway feature must be in line with rural design characteristics and should be predominantly made of natural materials, such as wood, stone, or brick;. - J) Landscaping at Driveway and Street Intersections: To ensure that landscape materials do not constitute a driving hazard, a sight triangle shall be observed at all street intersections or intersections of driveways with streets.
 Within this sight triangle, neither landscape material nor parked vehicles, except for required grass or ground cover, shall be permitted.
-Within this sight triangle, trees shall be permitted as long as, except during the early growth stages, only the tree trunk is visible between the ground and eight (8)
+Within this sight triangle, trees shall be permitted as long as, except during the early growth stages, only the tree trunk is visible between the ground and eight (8) feet above the ground, or otherwise does not present a traffic hazard.
+The sight triangle is defined in the following sections: